 Most office and industrial complexes keep MSW in an outside dumpster, from which waste management companies haul it away.
 The cost to have the waste management company remove your waste is often proportional to volume, not to mass.
 Compactors are available to compress the waste, increasing its density and thus reducing disposal costs.

 As undesirable as it is, MSW is still considerably less expensive to dispose of than much of the waste we discuss on this site.
 Unlike radioactive, hazardous, or infectious biomedical waste, it does not need treatment or special packaging or immobilization.
+Costs vary by region and specific type of regulated waste, by as a first approximation, MSW is an order of magnitude less expensive to dispose of.
 You should prefer to put objects into your MSW stream rather than the stream for regulated waste.
 Of course, in keeping with the waste management hierarchy, you should try to avoid creating the waste in the first place.
 And environmentally preferable purchasing can help reduce the quantity of waste.
 Estimates vary, but most say that 75-90 percent of waste generated at healthcare facilities is MSW.